Fudan-iGEM/2025-wiki/pages/design.md

 #### 2) Long-Term Natural Evolution Tracking

-To study its stability and performance in different genomic environments, we integrated the TU Recorder into a "simplified grape yeast" strain (with only *ACE2* replaced by [HsDOR](#_1-rewiring-the-pheromone-response-hsdor-integration)), covering all 16 chromosomes.
+To study its stability and performance across different genomic environments, thereby simulating the natural genomic stress and adaptive responses occurring during long-term evolution, we integrated the TU Recorder into a "simplified grape yeast" strain (with only *ACE2* replaced by [HsDOR](#_1-rewiring-the-pheromone-response-hsdor-integration)), covering all 16 chromosomes.
 We selected sixteen chromosomal integration sites (one per chromosome), including both neutral "safe sites" without functional roles and "dangerous sites" that replace non-essential genes.

 To accurately reflect the natural genomic pressure during long-term evolution, the neutral sites — adapted from Shaw et al.[^7] — were chosen for their minimal influence on host physiology.